KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 ## When feedback goes wrong

 “I explained myself poorly.
 These are the outcomes I want.
 I see X space where we can improve this.
 Let’s work together.”

+## Giving Formal Feedback
+Corporations typically have an annual or bi-annual feedback cycle.
+Often the feedback request is vague or blank.
+In this case, try the format "The Good, Opportunities, and Overall."
+This format usually covers all bases of what people sought but didn't ask.
+You will look like a feedback superhero.
+Under each section, start a bulleted list of everything you think of when you think of the person.
+Once the list is complete, try to put it in sentence form.

+**Fictional example**

+THE GOOD

+You did an excellent job in meetings this week.
+When Sandra seemed confused about the expectations for the project, you did a fantastic job, of course, correcting the situation.
+I liked how you asked her about her current understanding of the project before trying to guide her.
+That shows artful skills in emotional intelligence.

+OPPORTUNITIES

+You get excited about projects and execute them very quickly.
+You could improve our organization and multiply your efforts by documenting as you go along.
+That way, if you are on PTO, we are entirely covered.
+It is an excellent opportunity to show your leadership skills by making leaders out of others.

+OVERALL

+You are an AWESOME teammate.
+I love how you care about the success of this project.
+That excitement is contagious!